SearchStax Bolt

 So how can you go about including site search into your content gap analysis and content strategy?
 Implementing a modern, effective site search solution is the first step, providing you with a comprehensive way to review and understand your onsite search.

-A site search solution should provide you with a complete overview of how users interact with your website’s search function.
-Analysis features allow teams to understand visitor intent and pinpoint content gaps.
+A comprehensive site search solution should provide you with a complete overview of how users interact with your website’s search function.
+Analytics allow teams to identify content opportunities by uncovering:

-SearchStax Site Search solution, pictured above, provides critically important onsite search data, including the percentage of searches that returned no results, which highlights potential content gaps for you to dig into.
+SearchStax Site Search, pictured above, provides critically important onsite search data, including the percentage of searches that returned no results, popular searches and other behavioral insights that help identify content gaps before they impact engagement.

 An important note to consider is that some content gaps are okay to have on your site.
-Some of your visitors, especially those in the very top of your funnel, may have expectations in their discovery phase that don’t match what your organization offers.
+Some of your visitors, especially those at the very top of your funnel, may have expectations during their discovery phase that don’t align with what your organization offers.

 To help you get started with eliminating content gaps, we’ve put together a list of the 5 steps needed to build a powerful content gap analysis process: